 Establishing a healthy dental routine for your child is important.
-You brush and floss, and you probably visit your pediatric dentist a couple of times a year during a cleaning.
+You help them brush and floss, and you probably take them to visit your pediatric dentist a couple of times a year for a cleaning.
 You can easily prepare your child for these habits and appointments, which encourages them to follow good dental hygiene early in life.
 However, what you cannot prepare for is a pediatric dental emergency, which often comes when you least expect it.

 Instead of panicking when your child experiences a dental emergency, you can be prepared.
 Learn about how to react when an emergency occurs so that you provide your child with a prompt, effective treatment that minimizes pain and discomfort and can potentially save a tooth.

 Types of Pediatric Dental Emergency

 If you’re a parent, you’re well aware that your child has boundless energy.
 Kids are active and curious creatures, and, as a result, they might occasionally get hurt when they’re running, jumping, climbing, and playing.
 If they fall and injure their mouth, then a dental emergency can arise.
 But with the right actions, it’s no cause for alarm.

 Dental emergencies for children usually fall into a few key categories that include:

 - Tooth loss – If your child hits their tooth directly, it’s possible that it can be knocked out.
 Both permanent and baby teeth can be knocked out of the mouth, with permanent tooth loss being the bigger concern.

 - Chipped tooth – An indirect hit might mean the tooth stays in the gums, but it gets chipped.
 A chipped tooth is often just a cosmetic dental issue and one that your dentist can address depending on the location of the tooth and whether it’s a baby or a permanent tooth.
 It is best to see a dentist to make sure there are no bigger issues.